yapshinn/moe-kuochuansec/_secondary-1-registration/Sec One e Registration (2022)/Secondary One e Registration (2022).md

 </table>

-Should you need any further clarifications, please feel free to contact the school at kcpss@moe.edu.sg or 62593811.
+Should you need any further clarifications, please feel free to contact the school at <a href="mailto:kcpss@moe.edu.sg">kcpss@moe.edu.sg</a> or 62593811.
 Thank you.